Skip to main content

 A beneficial owner is an individual who owns more than 25 percent of the equity interest in a company or is the single individual who exercises control.
 Also subject to these requirements is the one person who has control of each legal entity customer.

 BSA enforcement actions continue to raise the bar for all financial institutions.
-BSA compliance programs must meet additional standards in order to be considered adequate to meet the ever-evolving challenges that arise over time.
+BSA compliance programs must meet additional standards to be considered adequate to address the ever‑evolving challenges that arise over time.

 • Account & transaction monitoring.
 A number of institutions that received the most recent orders did not have adequate, or any, procedures for detecting and reporting suspicious activities.
 The enforcement actions make clear that community banks must specify in writing how the institution will analyze and use customer information to detect suspicious activities.
 As this area gets more complex, it becomes more difficult to try to maintain an adequate suspicious activity monitoring regimen without some form of automated monitoring.